arnaldpuy/model_complexity/README.md

 # Models with higher effective dimensions tend to produce more uncertain estimates

-Arnald Puy, Simon A. Levin, Samuele Lo Piano, Andrea Saltelli
+Arnald Puy, Pierfrancesco Beneventano, Simon A. Levin, Samuele Lo Piano, Tommaso Portaluri, Andrea Saltelli

 This is the R code of the paper, whose abstract is the following: